germal/OpenCVB/README.md

 effect.
 Preconfiguring the sliders allows the user to program a specific setup for viewing 3D data.

-For those that prefer using the mouse to adjust the OpenGL display, the OpenGL code snippet provides sample code.
+For those who prefer using the mouse to adjust the OpenGL display, the OpenGL code snippet provides sample code.
 To test a working example of OpenGL using just the mouse interface, see the OpenGL_Callbacks algorithm.